 Does the mark fit within any of the courts’ various articulated concepts of functionality?

 As we discussed in class, it is not clear how to articulate a single blackletter rule for this.
 (See the slides on functionality for some of our explorations in this regard.)
-Thus, it can’t be said with certainty what things are required for functionality, but it’s clear at least that the following questions are highlyu relevant.
+Thus, it can’t be said with certainty what things are required for functionality, but it’s clear at least that the following questions are highly relevant.

 Is there competitive need for others to use the mark?